KamTan/DynModelUpdate/README.md

 This code was written in R v4.0.2 running on a Windows 10 PC.

-We ilustrate the use of this code with the Mayo Clinic Primary Biliary Cholangitis dataset publicly available via the R package survival.
+We illustrate the use of this code with the Mayo Clinic Primary Biliary Cholangitis dataset publicly available via the R package survival.
 Although we are not permitted to make the QResearch data used in the manuscript public, interested researchers may get more information about the data at: https://www.qresearch.org/information/information-for-researchers/

 The code is organised in two files: